What are my rights?

 Usually, the municipality’s bylaw enforcement officer will try to solve the problem informally.
 If they can’t, they could give your neighbour a fine.
 Fines vary by municipality and type of noise.
 For instance, in the city of Vancouver, the neighbour could receive a fine of at least $500 for violating local bylaws about construction.

-To file a complaint with your local municipality, call 311.
-Or fill out an online form on your municipality’s website (if available).
+To file a complaint with your local municipality, call 311 or contact your municipality.
 Generally, you must provide your contact information but it is kept confidential.

 Step 7.
 Contact the police